redux-dunk/redux-dunk/README.md

  2. action goes to reducer
  3. reducer creates new state, and calls dunk(newState, ...effects) which schedules effects in the queue to run later.
  4. reducer finishes and dunk as a next middleware gets called
- 5. dunk schedules the effects in the queue to run in the end of this event-loop tick (with promises in the job queue)
+ 5. dunk schedules the effects in the queue to run in the end of this event-loop tick (using promises, to the js job queue)
  6. effects run and might dispatch actions for the next redux round, or read the state whenever.

 note